Credit Card Offers For People With Bad Credit Or Poor Credit History

 Of course at the same time, it’s important to bear in mind that if you fail to meet your bad credit credit card’s monthly payment obligations, you will likely be hit with stiffer fees and interest payment demands resulting in further deterioration of your credit rating.
 But those with poor or damaged credit who are genuinely planning on walking the straight and narrow path to improving their credit status will benefit from the poor credit credit card programs listed below.
 Even in this current tough economic climate amidst the credit crisis, there are still ways to approach debt usage responsibly.

 If your credit is merely average or could use some improvement, then applying for an unsecured credit card designed for those with average credit may be your best option.
 These cards still provide a reasonable array of reward offers without the hassle of overly high annual fees or extraneous charges.
-The only downside is that compared to their excellent or good credit card comparables, the credit cards for those with average credit tend to have lower and more modest credit limits ($1,000-$3,000).
+The only downside is that compared to their excellent or good credit card comparable, the credit cards for those with average credit tend to have lower and more modest credit limits ($1,000-$3,000).

 Those with a troubled credit history or those with a bad track record of timely credit card payments may have to resort to higher annual fee unsecured card options.
 Credit card issuers that cater to the bad credit or subprime market are willing to extend you credit, but will undoubtedly demand more restrictive terms and conditions in exchange for the higher risk.
-While the unsecured cards listed below do not demand a potentially hefty upfront deposit, many do require higher maintenance charges.
+While some unsecured cards do not demand a potentially hefty upfront deposit, many do require higher maintenance charges.
 Of course, despite the higher fees, the very purpose of applying for bad credit credit cards is to help you improve your credit usage history so that one day you can upgrade to a more traditional card program in 12 months or so.

 While there is a growing trend away from secured cards and towards unsecured cards with lower credit limits and higher interest rates and fees, secured credit cards still remain a viable option for those with nowhere else to turn for credit.
 Unlike an unsecured card, a secured credit card requires an upfront cash collateral deposit that becomes the credit limit for your account (for example if you deposit $500, your credit limit is $500).
 While the deposit is held by the card issuer for security, the deposit generally earns interest and is refundable once the cardholder no longer wants to access the secured credit line.
 Of course, because all secured credit cards charge an annual fee, it’s important to shop around and compare.